Verified

 Textual References

-- Textual: Abhidhammattha-saṅgaha (Chapter IX) – Identifying the learning sign as the midpoint of meditative progress.
+- Textual: Abhidhammattha-saṅgaha (Chapter IX, Nimittabhedavaṇṇanā) – Defining the learning sign (uggahanimitta) as the sign to be grasped by the mind.

 - Commentary: Visuddhimagga (Chapter IV) – Explaining that once the learning sign is acquired, the meditator can abandon the physical object and return to their hut to meditate purely on the mental image.